YahnisElsts/one-click-plugin-updater/readme.txt

 **Feature Overview**

 * Single-click plugin upgrades in WP 2.3 and up.
 The techniques that this plugin uses are slightly different from the built-in plugin upgrade feature in WP 2.5, so it's possible that on some blogs the plugin updater works and the built-in updater doesn't (or *vice versa*).
-* Upgrade all plugins with a single click (only in WP 2.5).
+* Upgrade all plugins with a single click (only in WP 2.5 and up).
 * Visually identify plugins that have update notifications enabled.
 They get a yellow-gold marker in the "Plugin Management" tab.
 * Quickly determine if there are any pending updates and how many plugins are active.
 This plugin displays that information right below the "Plugin Management" headline.
 * Configure how often WordPress checks for plugin and core updates, which module is used to upgrade plugins (this plugin or the built-in updater), and other options.
 See *Plugins -> Upgrade Settings*.
 * Easily install new plugins and themes (be sure to read the notes below).
 The plugin adds two new menus for this - *Plugins -> Install a Plugin* and *Design -> Install a Theme*.
 * Delete plugins and themes from the Plugins/Themes tabs.
 * Compatible with the [OneClick Firefox Extension](https://addons.mozilla.org/en-US/firefox/addon/5503) (up to version 2.1.2 of the plugin).
 Later versions use a new, improved FF addon : [One-Click Installef for WP](https://addons.mozilla.org/en-US/firefox/addon/7511)
+* Global plugin update notifications.
+* You can disable update notifications for inactive plugins.
+* You can hide the little update count blurb displayed on the "Plugins" menu.
 * Now with extra safety - uses the WordPress nonce mechanism for almost all tasks.
-* Global plugin update notifications.

 **Important Notes**